 The G Suite (Google Apps) domain admin needs to go to https://console.developers.google.com/ (link will open in a new window).
 If you are not the domain admin, you may still have permissions to use the console, so just try it.
 If you are not using G Suite (Google Apps), then just use your regular Gmail account to access the console.

-In the Google Developers Console, click into the Select a project dropdown box at the very top, and click Create a project….
+In the Google Developers Console, click into the Select a project dropdown box at the very top (this dropdown may show the name of an existing project instead), and click Create a project… or the ‘plus icon’ depending on what is presented.
 In the box that appears enter any name of your choice (such as your website’s name), then check the box to agree to terms, before clicking Create.
 You may be required to accept a verification phone call or SMS from Google.

-You can leave the Organization dropdown as it is at your top-level organization (you may not have more than one choice anyway).
+You can leave the Organization dropdown as it is at your top-level organization (you may not be presented with an organization choice anyway).

-Next, click into the new project if not already selected, then click API Manager from the top-left menu button.
+Next, click into the new project if not already selected, then click APIs & Services from the top-left menu button.

 Select the Credentials sub-menu from the left.
 Click the OAuth consent screen tab at the top.

 You must select an Email Address if one is not already selected.
 You must also enter your company or blog name in Product name.
 Optionally, you can add your logo and other URLs to customize what your users see when they first login.
 Click Save.